US Deputy Secretary of State to Meet With Pacific Island Leaders Amid Increasing Chinese Military Pressure

 U.S. Deputy Secretary of State Kurt Campbell will travel to the Pacific island of Tonga next week to lead the U.S. delegation to the 53rd Pacific Islands Forum (PIF) leaders meeting and promote U.S.–Pacific partnership goals.

-The Chinese Communist Party’s (CCP) increased military presence and aggression in the region, critical to international trade and world order, has made maintaining peace there a priority for the United States.
-In 2022, the federal government released the first U.S. Pacific Partnership Strategy, and last year hosted a PIF leaders’ summit at the White House, signaling renewed efforts to engage with Pacific island nations that the CCP is aggressively courting.
+In 2022, the federal government released the first U.S. Pacific Partnership Strategy, and in 2023, it hosted a PIF leaders’ summit at the White House, signaling renewed efforts to engage with Pacific island nations that the Chinese Communist Party (CCP) is aggressively courting.

 Earlier this year, Tonga said it was open to a CCP offer to send police officers to this year’s PIF to aid in security for the event.
 New Zealand and Australia had already offered security assistance.
-The Tonga government did not immediately respond to a question about whether it has indeed accepted Beijing’s offer.
+The Tonga government did not immediately respond to a question about whether it has accepted Beijing’s offer.

-Vanuatu’s new, multi-million dollar presidential palace is the result of Chinese funding as well.
+Vanuatu’s new multimillion-dollar presidential palace is the result of Chinese funding as well.
 Days after Vanuatu Prime Minister Charlot Salwai attended the opening of the palace this summer, he went to China to visit leader Xi Jinping.
 After the talks, the nations issued a joint statement in which the CCP welcomed Vanuatu into its Belt and Road Initiative.

-Campbell has been a key architect of American policy in the Indo-Pacific, having served in multiple administrations.
+Campbell has been a key architect of U.S. policy in the Indo-Pacific, having served in multiple administrations.
 Prior to his confirmation as deputy secretary this year, he was deputy assistant to the president and coordinator for Indo-Pacific affairs on the National Security Council.

 Reuters contributed to this report.